mrcendre/snapshot/README.md

 - [ ] Add an interactive credentials provisioning flow when the tool runs for the first time.

-- [ ] Add FTP connection parameters such as TLS version and security protocol to the configuration file, to override the default hardcoded values.

 - [ ] Add a confirmation when pushing to the remote server, showing the last time the remote snapshot was updated.

 - [ ] Add a confirmation when pulling from the remote server, showing the last time the local snapshot was updated.

+- [ ] Add a diff mechanism to compare the local working directory with the remote snapshot's contents:

+   - [ ] List modified files (Git style).
+   - [ ] Open interactive diff with FileMerge.

+- [ ] Add a transactions history file in ~/.snapshot/history

+- [ ] Add FTP connection parameters such as TLS version and security protocol to the configuration file, to override the default hardcoded values.

 - Add more options:

-	- [ ] `check` to print the local working directory's snapshot name, whether the remote snapshot exists, and the **last time it was updated** — both locally and remotely.
-This would be uselful to allow mixups when frequently pushing and pulling snapshots.

 	- [ ] `--remote-subpath` to override or `--remote-path` to supplement the `REMOTE_PATH` variable in the config file, allowing to push/pull snapshots to/from a subdirectory of the remote path.